sgundava/DConfusion/README.md

 dconfusion is released under the MIT License.
 See LICENSE for details.

 # Changelog
-v0.1: Initial release with basic confusion matrix representation and frequency calculation
+- v0.1: Initial release with basic confusion matrix representation and frequency calculation
+- v0.2: Added support for multi-class confusion matrices
+- v0.2.1: Added support for plotting confusion matrices
+- v0.2.2 (planned): Add per-class metrics to the plot.